splunk/public-o11y-docs/slo/create-slo.rst

 .. meta::
     :description: Learn how to create a service level objective (SLO) in Splunk Observability Cloud.

-For each service or metric indicating system health you are monitoring in Splunk Observability Cloud, you can define an SLO and how to measure it.
+For each service indicating system health you are monitoring in Splunk Observability Cloud, you can define an SLO and how to measure it.

 Create an SLO